 And she knew him.

-“How far is your house from here?”
+“How far is your house?”
 I asked.

-She pointed again, this time more precisely.
 “Past the tree.
 The gray one.”

-Sofia’s body locked at once.
+Sofia’s whole body locked at once.

 “No,” she whispered.
 “No loud.”

-I reached for her hand.
+I took her hand.

 “That sound means help is coming.”

-But she was already crying again, not loudly, just with the exhausted, automatic tears of a child who has been brave too long for one night.
+But she was already crying again — not loudly, just with the exhausted, automatic tears of a child who has been brave too long for one night.

 “Can you tell us what happened?”

-She stared at his wedding ring for a moment, as if it were something steady enough to think beside.
+Sofia stared at his wedding ring for a moment, as if it were something steady enough to think beside.

-Then she said, in pieces, “Uncle Ben came.
+“Uncle Ben came.
 Mommy was crying.
 Daddy got mad.
 There was a bang.
 Mommy said hide in the pantry.
 Then she came and got me and said run.”

 “Did he hurt Uncle Ben?”